CALL TO ACTION

 How do we find and discuss the things all Americans hold in common?

 How do we make progress toward re-establishing supportive communities?

 How do we help ethnic communities overcome negative media stereotypes and political exclusion?

 In 2014, the Harvard Graduate School of Education sponsored a conference to reflect on the legacy of Repairing the Breach.
-Over 300 scholars and practitioners from around the country came to the event to join Dr. Austin, the architect of the report.
+Over 300 scholars and practitioners from around the country came to the event to join Dr. Austin, the report's architect.
 The consensus among attendees was that the report remains salient and that the formation of an organization specifically devoted to advancing the report’s recommendations would represent a significant next step.

-Since Neighborhood Associates' inception in 1996, Repairing the Breach has served as a compass for our work.
+Repairing the Breach has served as a compass for Neighborhood Associates since its inception in 1996.
 Following the conference, we decided to do more.
-In 2015, Dr. Bobby Austin was tapped to lead Neighborhood Associates and position it to become a torchbearer of Repairing the Breach.
-Under Dr. Austin's leadership, Neighborhood Associates partnered with the Repairing the Breach network, Telesis, and residents to attract new funding and pilot efforts to “rebuild the village" in urban areas, starting with our ten allied affordable housing communities.
+In 2015, Dr. Austin was tapped to lead Neighborhood Associates and position it to become a torchbearer of Repairing the Breach.
+Under his leadership, Neighborhood Associates partnered with the Repairing the Breach network, Telesis, and residents to attract new funding and pilot efforts to “rebuild the village" in urban areas, starting with our ten allied affordable housing communities.

 REPAIRING THE BREACH